shayicebreakers/icebreakers/README.md

 Shay's ice breaker questions

-Logo should be 3d codees of icebreakers the gum in a heart shape
+Logo should be 3d blocks of icebreakers the gum in a heart shape